-We pride ourselves on the wide variety of class styles we offer here at Harvest.
-All classes are accessible to all levels of practitioner – you decide which ones work best for your needs and motivations.
-For full class descriptions and room temperatures, hover over the name for each leaf in the diagram below, or scroll down for more information.
+All of our classes can be found in the diagram below.
 We’ve grouped the most similar styles on the same branches – so if you’re familiar with one or two names, you’ll have a good idea of how the other classes on those branches will go.
 If you’re unsure as to which class styles to try, please reach out and we’d be more than happy to discuss our classes with you in further detail.

 38°C | 38% Humidity | A hybrid class that follows a similar structure of the 26&2 class, but incorporates postures often found in the ‘Flow’ classes (Vinyasa, Ashtanga, etc).
 Slightly less hot than 26&2, this class is a great bridge between the sequence of 26&2 and complimentary postures from the other styles.